csmiguel/2021_ConGenTropics/tutorials/assembly.md

 **samtools** provides a set of tools to work with SAM files, or their binary format (BAM).
 We will filter low-quality mapping reads, remove unmapped reads, sort the sequences and remove the PCR duplicates.

 Using `samtools view ` we can create a binary file (BAM) `-b` and remove the unmapped reads `-F4`.
-The output needs to be sorted, that means sorting the mapped reads according to their coordinates in the reference: `samtools sort -o `.
+The output needs to be sorted.
+That means sorting the mapped reads according to their coordinates in the reference: `samtools sort`.
 The resulting file will be ready for duplicate removal.
 This step is necessary as during the preparation of libraries for Illumina there can be PCR steps in which PCR errors can be introduced in the sequences.
 By chance those errors can become in high frequencies.
 So, if they are not removed they can be mistaken with real variation.
-The strategy followed by samtools to remove PCR duplicates is to eliminate those reads with exact same mapping coordinates: `samtoos rmdup -s `.
+The strategy followed by samtools to remove PCR duplicates is to eliminate those reads with exact same mapping coordinates: `samtoos rmdup`.

 ![credits: http://www.htslib.org/doc/samtools.html](/figs/duplicate_example.png "mark duplicates").